AdobeDocs/campaign-standard.es-ES/help/channels/using/event-transactional-messages.md

 **Envío de registros de registros**

-Cuando se asigna un evento de transacción a una entrega de ejecución que ha fallado, este evento se retrasa y se vuelve a intentar unos minutos después.
-Cuando se vuelve a probar, se asigna a una nueva entrega de ejecución.

-Sin embargo, los registros de envío de la nueva entrega de ejecución no se actualizan inmediatamente (la actualización se realiza a través de un flujo de trabajo programado).
+En el proceso de reintento, los registros de envío de la nueva entrega de ejecución no se actualizan inmediatamente (la actualización se realiza a través de un flujo de trabajo programado).
 It means that the message could be in **[!UICONTROL Pending]** status even if the transactional event has been processed by the new execution delivery.

 **Entrega de ejecución fallida**